Chapter 1

 I knelt to wipe my blade on the man’s grimy clothing.
 “I’ve been with the Order a long time.”

 “No.” He was still sitting in the grass, looking at me all horrified.
-“No, I’ve seen the greatest fighters perform, none moved as fast as you.
+“No, I’ve seen the greatest fighters perform, none move as fast as you.
 None could throw a heavy sword like that.
 A dagger, maybe, but not a sword.”

 I grimaced, rising as I sheathed my clean blade.
 It would need to be oiled later to prevent rust.
 “I don’t know what you want me to tell you.”